Cycling Mt. Hamilton East

 AMGEN TOUR OF CALIFORNIA

 Mt.
-Hamilton is (was?
-ToC is on hiatus for 2020) the most featured mountain climb in the history of the Tour of California, having been featured six times between 2006-2019.
+Hamilton is the most featured mountain climb in the history of the Tour of California, having been featured six times between 2006-2019.
 Mt.
 Hamilton has never been a mountain-top finish in the ToC.
+(Note that ToC is on hiatus for 2020.)

 2019 Stage 3 Profile: May 14, 2019, 128 miles / elevation gain 9,667’